-In cold climates, or following repeated short trips, emission system operating sounds may continue for a short time after the engine is turned off.
+Emission system operating sounds may continue for a short time after the engine is turned off.
 This is not a malfunction, and helps to ensure optimal performance of the emission system.

 When starting the vehicle

 Always keep your foot on the brake pedal while stopped with the engine running.
 This prevents the vehicle from creeping.